Skip to main content

 Fresh air and a shared respect for nature are sure ways to connect with like-minded people.
 Although Victoria is a city with a vibrant urban centre, we have everything from coastal rainforests and rugged shorelines to well-maintained, sensible trails at our fingertips.

 Are you a hiking enthusiast?
 Join a guided hike led by Rainforest Tours to explore the off-the-beaten-track areas of Victoria in a small group setting.
+Channel your inner naturalist with Island Trails Ecotours, learning about the flora and fauna of our region.
 Or, join the folks at Vancouver Island Hikes, Bites + Beer, where, you guessed it, you'll pair a breathtaking hike with a delicious local bite and a refreshing pint!

 A woman kayak's in the Sidney Harbour in Victoria, BC

-Another option is a guided kayak tour.
+Another option is a guided paddling tour.
 Discover another side of Victoria with Ocean River Sports & Adventures.
-You’ll explore small islands and connect with the coastal energy of the island.
+You’ll explore small the Inner Harbour, pocket beaches, and more as you connect with the coastal energy of the island.
 It’s truly an experience for the soul.
+Or try your hand at paddleboarding; the guides at South Island SUP will teach you everything you need to know as you set out on a tour of your choosing, ranging from sunrises to full moon tours to wildlife sightings, and even bioluminescence tours.

 Stay at a hostel or go retro